dominickp/MeetingRoomDisplay/README.md

 Meeting Room Display
 ===============
 This project displays event details for a meeting room using Google Calendar.
 It's built in PHP with Silex and uses Google's Service API.
+Every minute, the web page makes an AJAX request to update its content.
+Using a config file, you can easily set up multiple meeting rooms which have their own HTTP routes.
 This project was heavily inspired by [google-calendar-display](https://github.com/course-hero/google-calendar-display).

 ## Examples